-Two of our boys are currently playing Jr. league football, and are in complete football mode.
-Everything’s about football to them right now.
-So, almost daily, they’re asking me this question, “Dad, do you have time to throw the football around?”
-It’s almost to the point that it’s predictable when I know they’re going ask.
-And when they do, I have an intentional and important choice to make – to either say YES or NO. And it’s not always as easy of a choice as we think it should be.
+Almost daily, two of my boys ask this question: “Dad, do you have time to throw the football around?”
+It’s to the point that it’s predictable.
+I know when they’re going to ask.
+And when they do, I have an intentional and important choice to make: to say either YES or NO. And it’s not always as easy of a choice as one might think it should be.

-- I try to remember what it was like being a kid and how important it was to me when my parents said “yes” to my requests and prioritized me with their time.
+…and how important it was to me when my parents said yes to my requests and prioritized me with their time.

-– Every time they ask you to look at their project.
+– Every time they ask you to look at a project.

 – Every time they ask for your help.

 – Every time they want to talk or for you simply to listen.

 – Every time they reach for a hug.

 – Every time they ask you to tuck them in.

 – Every time they want more of you.

 Will it be hard?
 Probably.
 Will it inconvenience you?
 Yes.
 Will it be worth it?
 Absolutely.

 Sound off: Are you willing to commit to the one week YES Challenge?